 Sahidah enjoys reading novels, exploring new sites and eateries, and attending local events in DC.

 Jennifer is the Financial and Operations Director at the DC Coalition Against Domestic Violence since 2007.
 As Director, she is responsible for the overall management and operations of the finance, accounting, and administrative functions of the Coalition; including planning and budgeting, audit and internal controls, financial report preparation, and general controllership.
 With 30 years of experience, she has devoted the last fifteen years to working with non-profit organizations.

-Megan Simmons, Sr. Policy Attorney
+Megan Simmons, Senior Policy Attorney

-Ana attended Florida A&M University where she began to feel empowered through her identity as a first generation, queer, non-binary, Afro-Latinx femme.
-She early on become involved with campus policy and state reform in regards to racial justice, LGBTQIA+ rights, and reproductive health justice through communal work from local grassroots organizations to nationally recognized non-profits.
-Ana later went on to receive her Masters at Florida International University where she continued to engage in advocacy work through accessible exhibition work that focused on underrepresented identities.
-Ana has also done organizational work in leading different student organizers across the nation in actions involving anti-sexual violence advocacy work while encouraging them to be involved at a national level as well as on their campuses and in their local communities.
-She also advocated much of this as an educator in Miami-Dade county’s public school system where she empowered her students to deconstruct systems of oppression through their own dialogue and lived experiences.
+As an undergraduate, Ana attended Florida A&M University, where she began to feel empowered through her intersectional identity as a first generation, queer, non-binary, afro-latinx femme.
+She became passionately involved with campus policy and state reform in regard to racial justice, LGBTQIA+ rights, and reproductive health justice through communal work from local grassroots organizations to nationally recognized non-profits.
+She later went on to receive her master’s at Florida International University where she continued to engage in advocacy work through accessible exhibition work that focused on underrepresented identities.
+Ana enjoys discussing art history, creating art, and experiencing and empowering black joy.